kronn/log-without-upsetting-your-team/logging/01_comparison.md

 	                              suitable for understanding the flow

 !SLIDE top code
-.notes rails tells us a story
+.notes it's a lot of information

 <pre><code>
 Processing ArticlesController#index (for 127.0.0.1 at 2013-07-09 10:30:13) [GET]